 - 4XX Special Revenue Funds.
 Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects.
-Special revenue funds should not be used to account for resources held in trust for individuals, private organizations, or other governments (GASB 54, ¶30).
-Florida school districts should disclose in the notes to financial statements the purpose of each major special revenue fund, identifying which revenues and other resources are reported in each of those funds.
-Florida school districts should report federal categorical aid and food services as special revenue funds. - 410 Food Services. - 420 Other Federal Programs. - 430 Federal Economic Stimulus Programs.
+Special revenue funds should not be used to account for resources held in trust for individuals, private organizations or other governments (GASB 54, ¶30).
+Florida school districts should disclose in the notes to the financial statements the purpose of each major special revenue fund, identifying which revenues and other resources are reported in each of those funds.
+Florida school districts should report federal categorical aid and food services as special revenue funds. - 410 Food Services. - 420 Other Federal Programs.
+To report program revenues and expenditures for federal awards that are not federal economic stimulus programs administered through FDOE.
+If the school district receives subawards of federal economic stimulus programs from other entities, the subaward should be reported in this fund under revenue Account 3280, Federal Through Local.
+Report Race to the Top - District Competition, which is based on the lessons learned from ARRA Race to the Top programs, in this fund. - 430 Federal Economic Stimulus Programs.
 Select federal funds to be disbursed through the state and received as federal-direct grants.
 Due to the unprecedented scope and importance of these federal programs, these special revenue funds are subject to additional and more rigorous reporting requirements than normally apply to other federal programs.
-The federal grants that fall under this special revenue grouping include the ARRA, the Race to the Top grant, and the Education Jobs Act.
-The funds listed below include both ARRA grants and other stimulus programs. - 432 Targeted American Recovery and Reinvestment Act Stimulus Funds.
-Stimulus funds targeted for specific programs, including Title I and IDEA. - Other American Recovery and Reinvestment Act Stimulus Grants.
+The federal grants that fall under this special revenue grouping include the ARRA grants and the Race to the Top grant. - 432 Targeted American Recovery and Reinvestment Act Stimulus Funds.
+Stimulus funds targeted for specific programs, including Title I and Individuals with Disabilities Education Act (IDEA). - 433 Other American Recovery and Reinvestment Act Stimulus Grants.
 Stimulus funds provided for other purposes.
-These funds may be disbursed through the state or received as federal-direct grants. - American Recovery and Reinvestment Act Race to the Top.
-Stimulus grant awarded to Florida for the purpose of achieving its three key goals for student achievement, which are to 1) double the percentage of incoming high school freshmen who ultimately graduate from high school, go on to college, and achieve at least a year's worth of college credit; 2) cut the achievement gap in half in 2015; and 3) increase the percentage of students scoring at or above proficient on the National Assessment of Educational Progress by 2015, to or beyond the performance levels of the highest-performing states. - 435 Education Jobs Act.
-Federal program to save or create education jobs.
-Jobs funded under this program include those that provide educational and related services for early childhood, elementary, and secondary education at the school level.
+These funds may be disbursed through the state or received as federal-direct grants. - 434 American Recovery and Reinvestment Act Race to the Top.
+Stimulus grant awarded to Florida to advance reforms around four specific areas, which are 1) adopting standards and assessments that prepare students to succeed in college and the workplace; 2) building data systems that measure student growth and success, and inform teachers and principals about how they can improve instruction; 3) recruiting, developing, rewarding and retaining effective teachers and principals; and 4) turning around lowest-achieving schools. - 491-499 Miscellaneous Special Revenue.
+Prior to GASB 34, accounting for public purpose trust funds was reported in the Expendable Trust Fund.
+Under GASB 34, those same transactions are recorded in the Special Revenue Funds.
+GASB 34 found the nature and purpose of the expendable trust fund to be sufficiently compatible with the definition of Special Revenue Funds to reclassify those funds for external reporting purposes.
+The Miscellaneous Special Revenue Fund reports the funds in this manner to reflect the resources that can be used by the school board to support its governmental and business-type activities and avoid overstating the fiduciary funds.
+The funds held in each Special Revenue Fund are restricted to a specific purpose.